Srayoshi-Mirza/Temporal-Analysis-of-Lasik-Complications-A-Data-Exploration-and-Regression-Modeling-Approach/README.md

 ![Graph5](Project_Secrenshoots/Actual_vs_predic.png)

+## Uncovering the insights into Laser Eye Surgery outcomes

 1. **Distribution of Reported Complications Over Time:**

    The count plot illustrates the distribution of reported complications over the years.
 A noticeable trend is observed where the number of reported complications increased from the initial years, peaked around 2008, and then showed a decreasing trend in recent years.
 This suggests a temporal pattern in reported complications, warranting further investigation into potential factors contributing to these variations.